patrick-dunavan/sf_example/README.md

 # sf_example

-The attached files are an example subset of the chicagocentralmsbl.com website (development site @ http://testx.chicagocentralmsbl.com) I maintain as a former member of board of directors - as well as a former player (if you review the site long enough, my picture will show up!).
+The attached files are an example subset of the chicagocentralmsbl.com website I maintain as a former member of board of directors - as well as a former player (if you review the site long enough, my picture will show up!).
 I took maintenance of the site in 2004, and maintain the site upgrades, etc. in the offseason.
 I often use the site to bounce ideas/concepts into the application in the early stages.

 In general, attached are: